The first major justice reinvestment project in Australia is happening in Bourke, a small town in north-west NSW.

 Regular meetings have been held with Bourke community members and visiting and/or local representatives from most government departments.
 Government attendance and ongoing commitment towards exploring alternative means of service delivery during this time has gone a long way towards building a better relationship between community members and the government.
 It is looking more and more like a partnership.

 The local community has spent a lot of time thinking about how to reduce offending and make the community safer.
 They have identified and are in the process of implementing, in partnership with local service providers, a number of cross-sector initiatives or ‘circuit breakers’ to achieve this, including three justice circuit breakers addressing breaches of bail, outstanding warrants and the need for a learner driver program in Bourke.

 Data has been collected to tell a very big story about a young person’s passage through the criminal justice system in Bourke and how the community is fairing in terms of offending, diversion, bail, sentencing and punishment, and re-offending rates.
 Data has also been collected on the community’s outcomes in early life, education, employment, housing, healthcare, child safety, and health outcomes including mental health and drugs and alcohol.
-The data collected has been fed back to community members through community conversations held by local facilitators, and community feedback was recorded and fed back to the Bourke Tribal Council.
+The data has been handed over to community members through community conversations held by local facilitators, and community feedback was recorded and fed back to the Bourke Tribal Council.
 This feedback, together with the data, informed the development of goals, measures and strategies for the Maranguka Justice Reinvestment Project reflected in the document Growing our Kids Up Safe, Smart and Strong, was developed by the Bourke Tribal Council.

 The justice reinvestment project in Bourke is being designed and delivered using a collective impact approach.